-Even when a complete remission is achieved, some leukemia cells that cannot be seen with a microscope still remain in the bone marrow.
-This is referred to as "minimal residual disease (MRD)," also called "measurable residual disease."
-Patients who achieve remission after initial treatment but have MRD are at increased risk of disease relapse.
-Testing for MRD may help doctors identify patients who may benefit from further treatment with intensified therapies.
+Measurable Residual Disease (MRD).
+Even when a complete remission is achieved, some leukemia cells that cannot be seen with a microscope may remain in the bone marrow.
+This is referred to as "measurable residual disease (MRD)," also called "minimal residual disease."
+When patients test positive for MRD, it means that residual cancer cells were found.
+When a patient tests negative, no residual cancer cells were found.

+Patients who achieve remission after initial treatment, but who are MRDpositive, are at increased risk of disease relapse.
+Testing for MRD may help doctors identify patients who may benefit from further treatment with intensified therapies such as allogeneic stem cell transplantation.